-A regular Google snippet is the description that appears below a page title in regular search results.
-The description is a summary extracted from the webpage that best explains how the page relates to the user's search query.
+- Snippet: The description that appears below a page title in regular search results.
+The description is a summary extracted from the webpage that best explains how the page relates to the search query.

-The newly popular featured snippet, often called position zero, is the top search result that sometimes appears in its own box above all search results.
-The featured snippet description is usually identical to the description that appears in regular search results, but is displayed much more prominently.
+- Featured snippet: Often called position zero, it is the top search result that appears in its own box above all search results.
+The featured snippet description is often identical to the description that appears in regular search results, but is displayed much more prominently.

 You cannot buy your way into position zero or directly control the extracted description - Google programmatically determines what content is a good fit for a featured snippet.

 Why you want to appear as a featured snippet

 - It is Google's stamp of approval that your content is the best answer for that search query.